-- 23.1 a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
-The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane". - Other than when cars are at the end of the pit lane under Articles 38.2 and 41.5, the inner lane is the only area where any work can be carried out on a car.
-However, no work may be carried out in the fast lane if it is likely to hinder other cars attempting to leave the pit lane. - b) The FIA will allocate garages and an area in the pit lane on a strictly equal basis where each team may work and, within each of these designated garage areas, one position where pit stops during both practice and the race may be carried out. - c) Powered devices which assist in lifting any part of a car are forbidden in the pit lane during a race. - d) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - e) Any driver that is required to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.
+- a) For the avoidance of doubt and for description purposes the pit lane will be divided into two lanes.

+The lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane". - Other than when cars are at the end of the pit lane under Articles 38.2 and 41.5, the inner lane is the only area where any work can be carried out on a car.
+However, no work may be carried out in the fast lane if it is likely to hinder other cars attempting to leave the pit lane. - b) The FIA will allocate garages and an area in the pit lane on a strictly equal basis where each team may work and, within each of these designated garage areas, one position where pit stops during both practice and the race may be carried out. - c) Powered devices which assist in lifting any part of a car are forbidden in the pit lane during a race. - d) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - Any car(s) driven to the end of the pit lane prior to the start or re-start of a practice session, or any car(s) required to stop at the pit exit during a safety car period, must form up in a line in the fast lane and leave in the order they got there unless another car is unduly delayed. - e) Any driver that is required to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.

-Under these circumstances working in the fast lane will be permitted but any such work is restricted to :
+Under these circumstances working in the fast lane will be permitted but any such work is restricted to: